Advertisement / Annons:

 In old papers I can read that the car had 6 x 16" wheels and a length of 4.95 meter and 1.85 meter wide.

 I have now done some research about owners before and after my father.
 To find these people I have to act as Sherlock Holmes.
-All of them are not alive today but I found relatives to them that could give me some information.
+All of them in the list above are not alive today but I found relatives to them that could give me some information.

 The first owner in Sweden, Soldan.
 I got in contact with his daughter and she told me that her father lived in USA and worked there.
 He was used to take his American cars with him when travel back home to Sweden.
 That was interesting, this car has then not been built in Sweden which was common.

 Second last owner, Jörgen.
-I came in contact with his sister.
+I came in contact with his sister Elsy.
 She told me that Jörgen was not a car smith but a "normal" smith.
 She cant remember this car but gave me some information to others that maybe can remember this car.
+Elsy told me that Jörgen had a friend, Bernt, I have been in contact with him.
+Sorry to say he couldn't remember this 1937 Dodge but he remember the Adler Jörgen had, a German made car.

 The last owner who scrapped the car, Sven.
-I talked to his son, but he was born after this car have been scrapped and could not give any information.
+I talked to his son, but he was born after this car had been scrapped and could not give any information.
+Sven did not live very far from where we live today.

 My families memories of my father's Dodge 1937, Lars Karlsson